HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="distribution-of-image-requests-for-ecommerce.png",
-  caption="Distribution of image requests for ecommerce", description="A bar chart showing the number of image requests, with the 10th percentile having 14 requests on desktop and 12 on mobile, the 25th percentile having 22 and 20 respectively, 50th having 37 and 34, 75th having 60 and 56, and 90th percentile having 101 requests on desktop and 91 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=286315936&format=interactive",
+  caption="Distribution of image requests for ecommerce.", description="A bar chart showing the number of image requests, with the 10th percentile having 14 requests on desktop and 12 on mobile, the 25th percentile having 22 and 20 respectively, 50th having 37 and 34, 75th having 60 and 56, and 90th percentile having 101 requests on desktop and 91 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=286315936&format=interactive",
   sheets_gid="898563708",